sanjuthomas/aws-solution-architect-guide/iam/IAM - Identity and Access Management.md

 A policy can be applied to both user and group

-Inline policy vs Managed Policies
+Inline policy vs Managed Policies  (Customer Managed VS AWS Managed)

 ### User